veselinastaneva/th-docs/serving/docs.md

 # Advanced Predictions Guide

-We have enriched the Serving process, so you can manage easily and have a variety of options.
+The Serving process is quite straightforward and seamless.
+However, TeachbleHub also offers a variety of options for the times you need to fine-tune and order the predictions.

 ## Specific Version Predictions

-This is useful when you want to test with a older version of the model or when you want to improve the security and to have more control of what will be used in the software when this teachable is integrated it.
+This is useful when you want to test with an older version of the model or when you want to improve the security and have more control of what will be used in the software when this teachable is integrated.
 It gives you the option to get predictions from a specific deployment version.

 ```python
 teachable = TeachableHubPredictAPI(